springfall2008/ge_cloud/README.md

 This integration connects the GivEnergy cloud service to Home Assistant

-* This alpha version only supports inverters and a few basic sensors
+* This alpha version only supports gen 1 registers

 Enter the name of your account e.g. home (useful only if you have more than one) and the API key from the GE Cloud Accounts area.